polymathio/Six-Seeds-Redesign/documents/FunctionalSpecifications.md

     - Move Patheos level Social and Newsletter subscription material within the Patheos Dropdown
 - SixSeeds Dropdown: Mega-Box style dropdown with multiple styles of elements
     - Move SixSeeds level Social and Newsletter subscription material within the SixSeeds Dropdown

+##### Keep Author Social Channels in sidebar
+- We want to avoid overwhelming users with too many social icons.
+Confused users don't click on things and multiple social icons, just like the classic "multiple download button scam" make users mistrust their decisions and not click at all.
+- We should keep the visible social icons constrained to the current page-level.
+So on single blog post pages, we will show the Author's social info in the sidebar and contain Platform and Channel level social/newsletter sign-up to the brand dropdowns.

+##### Condense Popular/Trending Posts
+- Showing both "Popular at Patheos Family" and "Trending at Patheos Family" is redundant.
+To avoid overwhelming users, we will Show only one of these (Currently leaning toward trending)

+##### Move social sharing and comments (All the "commmunity elements") to a fixed scrolling bottom bar that tracks with the user.
+- This keep these items front and center for the user.
+- We are aiming to convey that this bar is full of tools useful to the engaged user.